pracheesarkar/CSC322-Online-Food-Ordering-System/README.md

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:

-- Python 3
+- [Python 3](https://www.python.org/downloads/): Make sure you have Python 3 installed on your system.
+You can download Python from the official website.

-- Django
+- [Django](https://www.djangoproject.com/download/): Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+Make sure you have Django installed on your system.

 ### Installing Dependencies